xunluoshan/xunluoshan.github.io/_posts/2025-03-01-oxford-textbook-1-2.md

 ### cultural variation in psychopathology
 - Although core symptoms present in people from different cultures, yet there are **cultural differences** in <u>how symptoms present</u> in clinical settings and the <u>meanings attributed</u> to them.
->depression presents in prominent somatic symptoms among Asian people.
+>depression can presents with prominent somatic symptoms among Asian people.
 >delusions of being cursed are common in sub-Saharan Africans, but rare in Europeans.

 - Cultural differences also affect person's subjective experience of illness and their understand of it.